EP Examination Process Guide - Section 6 - Resolution of Issues and Closing the Examination - Technical Assistance and Technical Advice

 Technical Assistance is an informal process where a written request is made to Technical Review or Area Counsel for technical assistance.
 Area Counsel will provide an interpretation of law.
 The Review Staff can advise and assist agents and managers on technical and procedural issues.

-Technical Advice is a formal process where written guidance is provided in the form of a memorandum furnished by the office of the manager, EP Technical in the Office of the Commissioner, Tax Exempt and Government Entities Division (Headquarters) upon the request of an EP Examinations area manager.
+Technical Advice is a formal process where written guidance is provided in the form of a memorandum furnished by the Office of Associate Chief Counsel (Tax Exempt and Government Entities) upon the request of an EP Examinations area manager.
 In this process the plan sponsor or authorized representative and the EP agent submit a memorandum requesting guidance based upon the Issues/Facts, Applicable Law, Government's Position and the Taxpayer's Position.
 Note: Although this may seem a simple resolution, these types of requests can take several years to resolve.
-Revenue Procedure 2014-5 sets forth the procedures for requesting Technical Advice.
+Revenue Procedure 2015-2 sets forth the procedures for requesting Technical Advice.

 Can the parties agree to disagree, so that the process can be streamlined?